 Going Home on Oxygen

-Some babies can go home when are still tube fed.
-This maybe a temporary or long term plan, depending on your baby’s needs.
+Some babies can go home when they are still being tube fed.
+This may be a temporary or long term plan, depending on your baby’s needs.
 You will definitely be trained and confident in tube feeding before you take your baby home.
 You will also be supported at home by the outreach or community nursing team.
 Before you take your baby home make sure you have all the names and contact telephone numbers of those who will support you.

 How can we help?

 We offer a peer matching service.
 If your baby has a particular condition or syndrome, or you are in unique situation, we can match you with another suitable parent who has had a similar experience and arrange contact to suit you both.
 This service offers an opportunity for you to access informal support and share experience and tips with someone who will totally understand the challenges you are facing.
 They may also be able to introduce you to more specialised support which they have access to.